HackYourFuture/databases/Week3/README.md

 * Rule 3 : Unique names for attributes / columns
 * Rule 4 : Order does not matter

 Did you get that?
-Neither did I. These normal form rules are writen really abstractly in a hard-to-read formal language.
+Neither did I!
+These normal form rules are writen abstractly in a hard-to-understand formal language.
-Over time you will develop a feel for it.

 Let us look at an example:

 | Customer ID |	First Name	| Surname |	Telephone Number |
 |-------------|-------------|---------|------------------|